 The End

 The happiness, no matter how frail, doesn’t last long.
-Not even halfway into his arc, Brubaker starts to plot Milla’s demise.
+Not even halfway into his run, Brubaker starts to plot Milla’s demise.
 His third arc, To the Devil His Due, sees Milla become increasingly erratic.
 Gradually driven insane by Larry Cranston – Mr Fear – she is taken into custody after killing an innocent bystander by pushing him in front of a subway train in a fit of rage.
 She is committed, and Matt is put in the unenviable position of watching his wife mentally slip away.
 The panel below, from Daredevil #104, volume 2, sees Matt coming home to find his wife distraught after assaulting her nurse.

 Panel from Daredevil #104, volume 2, by Ed Brubaker and Michael Lark